netdata/netdata/web/api/queries/README.md

 Using `points` and `gtime` the query engine tries to find a best fit for **database-points** vs **result-points** (we call this ratio `group points`).
 It always tries to keep `group points` an integer.
 Keep in mind the query engine may shift `after` if required.
+See also the [example](#example).

 #### Time-frame Alignment

 Alignment is a very important aspect of netdata queries.
-Without it, the animated charts on the dashboards would constantly change shape during incremental updates.
+Without it, the animated charts on the dashboards would constantly [change shape](#example) during incremental updates.

 To provide consistent grouping through time, the query engine (by default) aligns `after` and `before` to be a multiple of `group points`.